Vanaila DigitalVANAILA · SINCE 2018

 You don't need 20 pages.
 Start with:

-1. Home — What you do and who you serve
+1. Home — What you do, who you serve, and one clear call-to-action

-4. Contact — Multiple ways to reach you
+4. Contact — Form, WhatsApp, email, map.
+Multiple ways to reach you, all working.

 Stop Leaving Money on the Table